 Cigarettes, E-cigarettes, vapes, vape pens, alcohol, non prescription drugs and weapons of any description are not permitted at school.
 For all the school rules, please check the Student Diary.

 If a student is going to be absent through illness, parents are to please phone the Administration Office 09 529 3660 ext.
-895 and leave a message, or click on the Absences page on this website and send an email.
+895 and leave a message, or record it on the Sacred Heart College App or click on the Absences page on this website and send an email.
 On a student's first day back to school after an illness he must have a signed note from his parent/guardian for his homeroom teacher.
 If a student is to be away from school for any reason other than illness, permission needs to be sought.
 Please download the 'Emergency and Extended Leave Application Form' from the Permission Forms page, fill in and return it to the Director of Pastoral Care.

 Valuables must be handed in to the teacher or coach during Physical Education or sports practices.
 They must not be left in students' school bags.
 These include mobile phones, wallets, jewellery or any item deemed to be valuable.
 Please help the College to eliminate theft at Sacred Heart.